Thoughts on the Universal Dependencies proposal for Japanese

 The Nature of Japanese

-While the stated purpose of Universal Dependencies for Japanese is to port the UD annotation scheme to Japanese, it is more accurate to say that it is an attempt to convert to UD existing annotations that have been arrived at by Japanese quantitive methods.
+The stated purpose of Universal Dependencies for Japanese is to port the UD annotation scheme to Japanese.
+However, it might be more accurate to say that the UD proposal for Japanese is an attempt to convert native Japanese annotations to a UD format.

-Since existing Japanese annotations are based on traditional Japanese grammar, which has developed its own peculiar grammatical analysis reflecting a weak conception of the 'word', it is essential to understand the larger background of Japanese in order to understand the UD Treebank for Japanese.
+The problem is that existing Japanese annotations are based on traditional Japanese grammar, which has developed its own peculiar grammatical analysis, one which reflects a very weak conception of the 'word'.
+It is essential to understand the larger background of Japanese in order to understand the UD Treebank for Japanese.

 Japanese: an Agglutinating Language